-The first firesteel I bought was a $3 flint and steel that I hated.
-It was uncomfortable in my hand, I could rarely spark it, and because it was tiny, it was impossible to aim if I did get a spark.
+The first firesteel I bought was a $3 flint and steel, and I hated.
+It was uncomfortable in my hand, I could rarely spark it, and because it was short, it was impossible to aim if I did get a spark.
 I looked like a total amateur-- I was never going to impress anyone with my vast outdoor skill and knowledge using that hunk of garbage.
-I tried a few different ferro rods after that worked better, but when I discovered the UCO Fire Striker, my camping life changed forever!
+I tried a few different ferro rods after that and they worked better, but when I discovered the Kupilka my camping life changed forever!

-The UCO Survival Fire Striker is lightweight, compact, and easy to use!
+The Kupilka Firesteel is lightweight, compact, and easy to use!

-As soon as I started using the Survival Fire Striker, I was sparking fires on the second or third spark every time (although I really had to master the feather stick to make that possible too).
+As soon as I started using the Kupilka, I was sparking fires on the second or third spark every time (although I really had to master the feather stick to make that possible too).
 I use it camping, in my backyard pit, and even in the fireplace now.
-I am grateful to UCO for helping me look (and feel) like a pro.
+I am grateful to Kupilka for helping me look (and feel) like a pro.
 Now that I actually am outdoorsy, it is one piece of gear that goes everywhere with me.

 Once you pick up one of these striker and learn the art of striking a fire, I guarantee you won't want to go back!